synamaxmusic/star-rider-notes/README.md

 You can check out his documentation here: https://www.daphne-emu.com:9443/mediawiki/index.php/StarRiderMainCpu

-His notes has proven to be extremely helpful with these new findings.
+His notes have proven to be extremely helpful with these new findings.

 Shout out to Sean Riddle as well for his very useful [Williams GFX Ripper](http://www.seanriddle.com/ripper.html) program, which allows me to view these sprites outside of the game (albeit with incorrect colors).
 Star Rider uses 16-bit colors, whereas earlier Williams game use just 8-bit color palettes.
-The only Star Rider sprite that displays correctly with this program is the Sinistar easter egg since it uses the same color palette from the original game.
+The only Star Rider sprite that appears to display correctly with this program is the Sinistar easter egg since it uses the same color palette from the original game.

 ----